Emmanuel Pregnon: Oregon

 On January 3, 2025, Pregnon announced his intention to enter his name into the college football transfer portal.
 On January 14, 2025, Pregnon announced his commitment to transfer to play for the Oregon Ducks for the 2025 college football season.

+Professional career

+Pregnon was selected by the Jacksonville Jaguars in the third round with the 88th overall pick in the 2026 NFL draft.